Max bellows extension: 560mm

 The Intrepid 8x10 Camera will take any standard 8x10 film holder allowing you to use a variety of black and white or colour 8x10 film.
 If traditional films are not your thing or you are looking to experiment you can also use the camera for all kinds of alternative processes such as: Wet Plate, Paper Negatives and and instant 8x10 film.

 The intrepid is a "bring your own" lens camera and will happily take 180mm-600mm focal lengths.
-The lens just needs to be mounted to either an Intrepid lens board or a Sinar sized one (140 x 140mm).
+The lens just needs to be mounted to either an Intrepid lens board or most standard Sinar sized boards (140 x 140mm).
 Lenses are readily available secondhand and if you have any questions whilst looking for a lens please get in touch we are happy to offer advice.

 The Intrepid 8x10 is the only affordable 8x10 camera to be constructed from high quality and reliable materials.
 We use sustainably sourced furniture grade Birch Plywood on the front and rear standard, this is finished by hand with a wax oil sealant to protect the wood.
 The base and supporting parts of the camera are made from high grade aluminium that is hard coat anodised black.
 The rack and pinion focusing mechanism run on linear metal guides for frictionless sharp focussing.
 The ground glass screens are hand-ground in the workshop to ensure they are super bright an clear and the bellows are an incredibly durable vinyl on the outside with a triple layered light resistant lining, all hand made in our workshop.